 The Smile Direct Club UK price is fixed at £1,499.
 There is an extra charge if you choose to use an impression kit, and you'll also need to pay for retainers to keep your teeth straight after your treatment.
 A free teeth whitening treatment is included if you visit a SmileShop, but not if you choose the home impression kit.

 If you can't afford the full cost upfront, there is the option to pay in instalments.
-With an initial payment of £199 and 12 monthly payments of £120 thereafter, the total cost works out at £1,639 if you pay this way.
+With an initial payment of £68.28 and 23 monthly payments of £68.27 thereafter, the total cost works out at £1,639.49 if you pay this way (not including impression kit or retainers).

 The cost of Smile Direct Club in the UK is advertised on their website as 60% less than traditional braces, but this is only partly true.
 Treatment costs with metal braces, clear braces, and even clear aligners like Invisalign depend on the amount of correction needed.
 Mild correction means fewer dental visits and therefore a lower cost.

 In fact, metal braces and even Invisalign start from around £1,500 – similar to what Smile Direct Club costs.
-So, you may be able to get Invisalign Lite or i7 for the same price as SDC.
+So, you may be able to get Invisalign Lite or i7 with in-office checkups for the same price as SDC.
 It all depends on the amount of straightening your teeth require.

 To check the price of Invisalign treatment, you will need to visit an Invisalign provider for a consultation.
 If you don't know where your nearest provider is, you can check here, or complete this quick assessment to see if you're a good candidate.